-35+ Fun, Cheap and Free Things to Do in Seattle
+35+ Fun, Cheap, and Free Things to Do in Seattle

 Okay, so Seattle is not exactly a budget destination, BUT you can still see quite a lot of the city without spending a penny on attractions if that’s what you want.
-These fun, cheap and free things to do in Seattle will keep you busy for days.
+These fun, cheap, and free things to do in Seattle will keep you busy for days.

 I was born in Seattle and lived nearby for the first 29 years of my life.
 I love exploring my hometown, and I hope you will too.
+To help you plan your Seattle itinerary, I’ve grouped sites and activities on this list geographically as much as possible.

 A panoramic view of Seattle Washington modern skyline buildings and mt.
 Rainier.